by Tony Moore

 The Institute of International Education (IIE) ranked Dickinson No. 5 for yearlong study abroad and No. 11 for semesterlong study abroad in the baccalaureate category of its most recent Open Doors report (for the 2013-14 academic year).
 Based on the number of students in study-abroad programs, the rankings highlight the college's commitment to immersive global education, with 325 students studying abroad last year (275 in semesterlong programs and 50 in yearlong programs) and just over 68 percent of Dickinson students studying abroad before they graduate.

-The popularity of the programs rises from Dickinson's distinctive approach.
 “Students don’t merely visit or travel abroad,” says Samantha Brandauer ’95, director of education abroad with the Center for Global Study & Engagement.
 “Our network of programs and partnerships throughout the world gives students from all disciplines the opportunity to engage with local people and to become members of the communities in which they live and learn.”

 On that note, Dickinson offers programs at the college’s 15 international centers in places such as Moscow, Bologna, Mendoza and Yaoundé.
 The college also has 23 partner programs that complement and enhance its curricular and geographic reach, such as those with Akita University, Ben-Gurion University, the Intercollegiate Center for Classical Studies in Rome and the School for Field Studies in Turks and Caicos.